 Hi, I’m Elsebeth Birman.

 I am the founder of Hoops Through Life.
-I educate and guide female basketball players and their parents as they navigate their college basketball recruiting journey and make the transition to college.
+I educate and guide female athletes through their athletic journey.

 I have spent my whole life in sports, primarily focusing on basketball.
 I grew up in the DC Metropolitan area and was raised by parents who immigrated to the United States and knew very little about the world of sports.
 I played basketball at St. John's College High School in DC (‘09).
 Fortunately, I had the opportunity to continue my basketball career at the University of Bridgeport (‘09-’11).
 After that, I wrapped up my basketball career and became a graduate assistant at the University of the Sciences in Philadelphia (‘11-’15).